01. Introduction: I guess I’ll go to Miami

 It’s not very often that I find myself inside a domestic airline lounge these days, but it is fun every now and then to check out the latest offerings from the major US airlines.
 To be perfectly honest though, I’d rather be out in the main terminal plane spotting and people watching than sitting in the lounge doing nothing.

 Unfortunately, while MIA is a fantastic place for people watching, it is not so good for plane spotting due to the double-layer windows in the terminals (every gate is an international gate with a segregated walkway for incoming passengers).
-With nothing else to do, a lounge visit seemed like a great way to kill some time.
+With nothing else to do, a visit to the Admirals Club (near gate D30) seemed like a great way to kill some time.

 Before going in, I was kind of expecting this lounge to be on the higher-end side of things.
 This is, after all, American Airline’s premier US hub, so it would seem as if this would be the place that they would want to offer their best lounge experience.
 At least it made sense to me.